nikhilanayak/EngrAAV/README.md

 ## Try Online
 An online app running the directed_evolution.py script is available on a [Hugging Face space](https://huggingface.co/spaces/nikhilnayak/EngrAAV).
 The app may require some time to warm up if it hasn't been recently visited.

+## Paper

+The research paper for EngrAAV is still being drafted.
+However,a working copy of it is available [here](res/Nayak_Pai_EngrAAV.pdf) for those interested.

 ## Training Figures
 <img src="./res/loss.png"/>
 <p align="center">Training loss (over 25 epochs)</p>